 Toxic Childhood – Toxic Childhood is where rapid technological and cultural changes cause psychological and physical damage to children

-3. The ‘schoolification’ of early childhood – reduces independence
+The ‘schoolification’ of early childhood – which reduces independence

 Criticisms of the view that childhood has become increasingly toxic

-This could be an example of an adult ‘panicking’ about technological changes.
+This could be an example of an adult ‘panicking’ about technological changes, maybe children are more adaptable than Palmer thinks?

-Children are better off today as consumers rather than producers (child labourers)
+Taking the longer term view, childhood may well be more commercialised today, but surely children are better off today as consumers rather than producers (child labourers).

 This article by Catherine Bennett is worth a read – it reminds us that ‘in the good old days we just had to endure beatings’, although in fairness to Sue Palmer I don’t think she actually romanticizes the past, she’s really just pointing out the new and different problems children now face in a post-modern age.